 Cancer is one of the most expensive diseases to fight.
 In fact, the cost for it can be so high that most of the savings of an average middle-class household can be wiped away.

 In India, the average cost of cancer treatment comes up to Rs.
-20-30 lakhs, divided as follows:
+20-30 lakhs at an average.

 Most developed countries offer special cancer health insurance plans to their citizens.
 However, in India it is far from adequate.
 Therefore, proactive thinking should persuade you to opt for a comprehensive cancer insurance plan.